-- 2. Receiving school completes PART II and forwards completed copies to sending school and Secondary Education Office, retaining third copy for their records. - 3.
-Upon receipt of completed form, textbooks will be removed from the sending school's inventory and added to the receiving school's inventory by the Secondary Education Office.
+2. Receiving school completes PART II and forwards completed copies to sending school and Director of High Schools and Support Services, retaining third copy the Director of High Schools and Support Services Office.

+3. Upon receipt of completed form, textbooks will be removed from the sending school's inventory and added to the receiving school's inventory by